Violet Chachki

-Paul Jason Dardo, known professionally as Violet Chachki (born June 13, 1992), is an American drag queen, burlesque/aerial performer, content creator, model, and recording artist best known for winning the seventh season of RuPaul's Drag Race.
+Paul Jason Dardo (born June 13, 1992), known professionally as Violet Chachki, is an American drag queen, burlesque/aerial performer, content creator, model, and recording artist best known for winning the seventh season of RuPaul's Drag Race.

 Early life

 Born in Atlanta, Georgia, Dardo has an Ecuadorian parent.
 She was raised Catholic and attended St. Pius X Catholic High School.
 During her upbringing, she also lived in Stone Mountain and Lilburn.

 Career

 Dardo began performing in drag as Violet Chachki at the age of 19.
 The name "Violet" was inspired by Jennifer Tilly's character of the same name in the film Bound, while "Chachki" is a variant of the Yiddish word tchotchke, used to name a strictly decorative small collectible item or describe a beautiful young lady.
 She first performed at the bar LeBuzz in Marietta, Georgia.
 Using a fake ID to perform in local drag shows, she eventually won Miss New Faces at Friends on Ponce in Atlanta and was adopted as a "drag daughter" by drag queens Dax Exclamationpoint (who competed on the eighth season of Drag Race) and Genre Monster.
 Later, Violet Chachki was enrolled at the Savannah College of Art and Design at the Atlanta campus for fashion design, but dropped out to focus on doing drag.
 She became a regular cast member of The Other Show at the bar Jungle in Atlanta which gave her exposure locally and allowed her to perform with Alaska Thunderfuck 5000, Amanda Lepore, and Lady Bunny.

 In 2013, she was photographed for "Legendary Children".
 The project focused on Atlanta's drag scene and was exhibited at Gallery 1526.
 Two photos that featured her genitals and gaff were covered up after complaints.
 Later, the censorship controversy caught the attention of Vice.

 In 2014, she appeared on the cover for the single "Cosplay" by Captain Murphy (AKA Flying Lotus).
 She also appeared in a commercial for the single on Adult Swim.
 Flying Lotus recorded the song as Captain Murphy for Adult Swim's Single Series.

 In 2015, Violet Chachki was announced as a contestant on seventh season of RuPaul's Drag Race, after having unsuccessfully auditioned for season six.
 On the show, she was noted for excelling in fashion and design related challenges and her focus on aesthetics and confident demeanor.
 On June 1, 2015, she won the competition and received a cash prize of $100,000.

 Violet Chachki is known for her burlesque performances and aerial work, including aerial silk and aerial hoop.
 In January 2017, Dardo joined The Art of Teese, a neo-burlesque show headlined by Dita Von Teese.